magomimmo/modern-cljs/doc/tutorial-17.md

 However, as we saw in the
 [Tutorial 15 - It's better to be safe than sorry (Part 2) - ][4], we
-can break the `shoppingForm` by just typing in the form a value that is not a number, because the `calculate` function is able to deal with stringified numbers only.
+can easly break the `shoppingForm` by just typing in the form a value that is not a number, because the `calculate` function is able to deal with stringified numbers only.

 ![ServerNullPointer][5]

-To start fixing this bug we introduced form validators and we made portable from CLJ to CLJS by simply using the `:crossovers` feature of the `lein-cljsbuild` plugin.
-With the intent of covering as much as possibile number of usages for the Shopping Form we then introduced unit testing and, thanks to the [cljx][] lib, we made them portable too from CLJ to CLJS.
+To start fixing this bug we introduced form validators and we made them portable from CLJ to CLJS by simply using the `:crossovers` feature of the `lein-cljsbuild` plugin.
+With the intent of covering as much as possibile number of usages for the Shopping Form we then introduced unit testing and, thanks to the [cljx][19] lib, we made them portable too from CLJ to CLJS.

 ## Code Refactoring again